 Individual Records Intent Applicable Indicator Required for Compliance 27.
-Financial • Records, Separate The service agency shall prepare and maintain separate books of accounts and financial records for each person with a developmental disability who receives assistance from the service agency with the management of their day-to-day finances for each fiscal year.
-(O.Reg.299/10, 6(2)) Assistance with management of day to day finances could refer to a variety of types of support with day-to-day finances.
-For example, this could include help with budgeting, weekly (or regular) bank transactions, personal record keeping, and support to understand bank information such as statements or application forms.
-To all service agencies.
-Each person has their own separate accounting books (Refer to agency's P & P's) Evidence may include: • Financial ledgers • Monthly financial journals • Bank records • Budget records A letter and/or documentation confirming completion of corrective action.
+Financial • Records, Separate The service agency shall Assistance with To all service agencies.
+Each person has their A letter and/or prepare and maintain separate books of accounts and financial records for each person with a developmental disability who receives assistance from the service agency with the management of their day- to-day finances for each fiscal year.
+(O.Reg.299/10, 6(2)) management of day to day finances could refer to a variety of types of support with day-to-day finances.
+For example, this could include help with budgeting, weekly (or regular) bank transactions, personal record keeping, and support to understand bank information such as statements or application fo rms. own separate accounting books (Refer to agency's P & P's) Evidence may include: • Financial ledgers • Monthly financial journals • Bank records • Budget records documentation confirming completion of corrective action.